HotCheesle/Algorithm/README.md

 # Algorithm
-This Repository is for Algorithm test
+This Repository is for Algorithm Learning